djbower/spider/README.md

     SPIDER is now installed and you can in principle skip to *Running a Model* below.
 However, you are advised to install the test harness as follows:

-10. [Optional] Get SciATH (Scientific Application Test Harness), which is a python module:
+10. [Optional] Get SciATH (Scientific Application Test Harness), which is a Python module:

     ```
     cd /somewhere/to/install